alexh225/death-match-ko/README.md

-v1.1 - app with module loader added and main.js created v1.2 - knockout and text plugin implemented, app divided into high level components v1.3 - all components created, scss files split into either component or separate file
+v1.1 - app with module loader added and main.js created v1.2 - knockout and text plugin implemented, app divided into high level components v1.3 - all components created, scss files split into either component or separate file v1.4 - viewmodel created for warrior component, component helper created to register all components